 - Health and Safety

-- Blocking of a designated rights of way (contact Rights of Way on 01952 384614)
+- blocking of a designated rights of way (contact Rights of Way on 01952 384614)

-- Breaches occurring within or on a public highway (contact Highways on 01952 384701)
+- breaches occurring within or on a public highway (contact Highways on 01952 384701)

-- Noise disturbance or other pollution (contact Environmental Health on 01952 381818)
+- noise disturbance or other pollution (contact Environmental Health on 01952 381818).

 How long will it take?

 Unfortunately not every breach of planning control can be resolved quickly.
 The enforcement officers must follow statutory procedures and some matters can take several months to resolve, particularly if an appeal is lodged against an Enforcement Notice.
 View our Planning Enforcement policy for timescales.

 All investigations are carried out on a strictly confidential basis and we will not reveal a complainant's details without their permission.
 With serious breaches of planning control, which warrant prosecution, or which result in an appeal, the complainant may be invited to give a witness statement if their evidence is considered crucial.
 Such involvement is on a voluntary basis.
 More information is available in our Planning Enforcement policy.